zachariapopcorn/qbot-plugins/coinflip/readme.md

 1. Copy the contents of `coinflip.js` into the `commands` folder
 2. Edit lines 11 and 15 to coin a pictures of your coin
-3. As per the license, you must have a copy of the license distributed with the command. *Not including this license your technically/legally not allowed to use.*
+3. As per the license, you must have a copy of the license that was distributed with the command.
+*Not including this license your source technically/legally not allowed to use this command.*

 #